osxmidi/LinVst/README.md

 Obxd Synth

-OB-X-PRO-II (Disable d2d1 in the Libraries section of winecfg)
+OP-X-PRO-II (Disable d2d1 in the Libraries section of winecfg)

 MT-PowerDrumKit (Disable d2d1 in the Libraries section of winecfg)